krbnite/krbnite.github.io/_posts/2019-12-20-Pitting-Pandas-vs-Postgres-a-Refresher.md

-Oftentimes when working with a database, it is convenient to simply connect to it via Python's Pandas interface (`read_sql_query`) and a connection established through SQLAlchemy's `create_engine`.
-For small enough data sets, it's often convenient to just query all the relevant data right into a DataFrame, then fudge around using Pandas lingo from there (e.g., `df.groupby('var1')['var2'].sum()`).
+Oftentimes when working with a database, it is convenient to simply connect to it via Python's Pandas interface (`read_sql_query`) and a connection established through SQLAlchemy's `create_engine` -- then, for small enough data sets, just query all the relevant data right into a DataFrame and fudge around using Pandas lingo from there (e.g., `df.groupby('var1')['var2'].sum()`).
 However, as I've covered in the past (e.g., in [Running with Redshift](https://krbnite.github.io/Running-with-Redshift/) and [Conditional Aggregation in {dplyr} and Redshift](https://krbnite.github.io/Conditional-Aggregation-in-dplyr-and-Redshift/)), it's often not possible to bring very large data sets  onto your laptop -- you must do as much in-database aggregation and manipulation as possible.
 It's generally good